Documentation

 JFormDesigner supports the Beans Binding specification (JSR 295).

-property.
-The source is usually a (non-visual) data
+The source is usually a (non-visual) data model

-target is usually an UI component (e.g. a JTextField).
+object and the target is usually a UI component (e.g. a JTextField

-Initially the value of the source property is copied to the target
+the value of the source property is copied to the target property.
+Depending on

-distribution.
-You must ship an additional library with your
+You must ship an additional library with your application.
+JFormDesigner

 and beansbinding-src.zip

-good overview of all bindings in the form.
-The Show Bindings View
+overview of all bindings in the form.
+The Show Bindings View button

 in the Properties